 CAPSAC is a group of more than 60 of the state’s leading public and private health care stakeholders who are dedicated to continuously improving patient safety by fostering the sharing of information.

-CAPSAC wants to change the current culture of blame and punishment to one of trust and accountability.
-It’s purpose is three-fold.
+CAPSAC wants to change the current culture of blame and punishment in medical error reporting to one of trust and accountability.
+Its purpose is three-fold.

-- Provide opportunities for health care organizations to share best practices; and establish a mechanism for shared learning across organizations to minimize the same errors from occurring again.
+- Provide opportunities for health care organizations to share best practices and learn from each other in order to prevent errors from re-occurring.

-- Educate regulatory agencies, legislators, consumers, healthcare providers, purchasers of healthcare, and the media about research-proven approaches to increasing patient safety.
+- Educate regulatory agencies, legislators, consumers, health care providers, purchasers of health care and the media about research-proven approaches to increasing patient safety.

 - Serve as a resource to the Department of Public Health, the Center for Healthcare Quality, patient safety institutions, and professional licensing boards.